bemsuero/steamvents/README.md

 - A lot of the styling is done.

 * On the to do list *
+- "Additional Resources" link to get some extra features without making the nav super big.
 - Basic layout.
+- A report feature (maybe a gem) for the comments.
 - Style must be applied to whole site.
 - Mobile first design?
 - Pages are rendered in the correct location.
 - Implement maps, searching for Drs in certain areas.
 - Look for more health related APIs/resources.
 - ability to find "healthcare plans" using instawell. (will settle right now for instawell wigdet. also gives me a good idea for colorscheme.)